-Total Committee Meetings in 2019 16 (the number of meetings held by each committee is set forth below)
+Total Committee Meetings in 2021 14 (the number of meetings held by each committee is set forth below)

-Director Attendance in 2019
+Director Attendance in 2021

-All of our Board members attended 75% or more of the meetings of the Board and the committees on which they each served, held during the period for which they served as directors or committee members.
-Five of our directors attended our
+All of our incumbent Board members attended 75% or more of the meetings of the Board and the committees on which they each served, held during the period for which they served as directors or committee members.
+Our policy is to invite and encourage each member of our Board to be present at our annual meetings of stockholders.
+All of our incumbent directors attended our 2021 annual meeting of stockholders either in person or by telephone.